-The area around the station has the potential to become a vibrant local town centre and community focal point, with new shops, amenities (including car parking) and open spaces, while protecting Cherrybrook’s existing neighbourhood character.
+The station precinct government land has the potential to become a vibrant local town centre with shops and services, quality public domain and open space, community facilities, amenities and a range of housing while protecting Cherrybrook’s existing neighbourhood character.

 Planning for the Cherrybrook Station Precinct builds on a significant body of planning for the area.
 This includes the North West Rail Link Corridor Strategy, Cherrybrook Station Structure Plan and North West Rail Link Corridor Strategy – Issues Paper.